MurilloGroupMSU/spartan/README.md

 [![License](https://img.shields.io/badge/License-BSD%203--Clause-blue.svg)](https://opensource.org/licenses/BSD-3-Clause)

 Spartan is a Python visualization library based on matplotlib that provides a style, palettes and plot types that enhance communication.
 The philosophy is based around Tufte's minimalist ideas as well as storytelling strategies and good use of color.
+The goal is potent and minimalistic visualizations, like a spartan.

 Import the library and you will get clean, potent plots using the usual matplotlib commands.